 Relaxing high: the pistils should be around 70-90% dark and curling.

-While potency is the biggest determinant of when to harvest weed, there are other factors that should make the decision to harvest easier for you.
+While potency is the biggest determinant of when to harvest weed, other factors should decide to harvest easier for you.
 Here are a few:

-Flowering time: this is going to depend on the strain you have planted.
+Flowering time: This will depend on the strain you have planted.